Skip to main content

 (2) A party to a contested case may serve upon another party a request to permit entry and inspection of the property under appeal by or on behalf of the requesting party.

-(3) A party upon whom a request is served under subrule (1) or (2) of this rule shall serve a copy of the response to the request on the party or party’s attorney or authorized representative submitting the request and on all other parties within 28 days of service of the request.
+(3) A party upon whom a request is served under subrule (1) or (2) of this rule shall serve a copy of the response to the request on the party or party’s attorney or authorized representative submitting the request and on all other parties within 28 days after service of the request.

 (4) If a party upon whom a request is served under subrule (1) or (2) of this rule does not comply with the request, then the tribunal may, upon motion or its own initiative, order the party to do either of the following: